-We’re excited to be making a series of short films for the South Downs National Park Authority.
-The first two are available on YouTube, narrated by the SDNPA’s, Nick Heasman, with more to come.
+We’re excited to be making a series of shorts & 360 films for the South Downs National Park Authority.
+The first two, Heathlands and Chalk Grasslands are available on YouTube, narrated by the SDNPA’s, Nick Heasman.
+More are being edited now.

 HEATHLANDS celebrates some of the South Downs rarest habitat.
 Stretching from Storrington to Petersfield only 1% of the National Park is heathland.
 Incredibly fragile habitat, 95% of the world’s heathland has been lost, and 20% of what’s left is in the UK.
 Fragmented by development and forest encroachment, the wildlife in the small islands remaining is highly vulnerable.